top of page

 6. Applicants should demonstrate a track record of operation with continuity of programs serving those in need for at least one year.
 The agency must be financially viable as evidenced by a history of generally breaking even, meeting budgetary projections, and having sound governance.

-• an annual audit or financial review by an independent CPA is required from agencies.
+• an annual audit by an independent CPA for the last two fiscal years is required from agencies.

 7. Grants may be made for improvements to leased facilities or for assets intended to be used in leased facilities.
 In such cases, the agency must represent that:

-• the facility lease specifies that capital improvements are the responsibility of the leasee;
+• the facility lease specifies that capital improvements are the responsibility of the lessee;

 • the remaining term of the lease (including lessee options) exceeds the useful life of the assets to be funded; and,